floristevito/CrowdSim/README.md

   - The script used for converting OSM data to Vadere objects.

 # Requirements
 All Python related instances are tested with Python version 3.10.0.
 An overview of all requirements can be found in the requirements.txt file in the root of this repository.

+Note that an EMA Workbench installation with the newly added Vadere model connector is needed to run the experimentation scripts included in this repository.
+To reproduce this work, Please first install the specific EMA Workbench version used via [this forked and publicly hosted version of the EMA workbench](https://github.com/floristevito/EMAworkbench).
+This can be done by:

+`pip install -e git+https://github.com/floristevito/EMAworkbench@vadere_model_connector#egg=ema-workbench`

+Afterwards, please install the specified optional dependencies for the EMA Workbench.
+Installation instructions [can be found here](https://emaworkbench.readthedocs.io/en/latest/installation.html).
+Most importantly, install the following via conda:

+`conda install altair ipyparallel`

-It is recommended to install them in a Python 3.10.0 environments using:
+After the full EMA Workbench installation, it is recommended to install the dependencies of this work in a Python 3.10.0 environments using:

 `pip install -r requirements.txt`

-Note that an EMA Workbench installation with the newly added Vadere model connector is needed to run the experimentation scripts included in this repository.
-See **related works** for more information on how to acquire the right EMA Workbench installation.
+If any of the dependencies is not available via pip, please refer to conda or conda-forge.

 # Related work
 To reproduce the work of this research in its full extent, related software is needed: